dcycle/expose_status/README.md

 Expose status report
 =====

-Every Drupal site has a status report dashboard at /admin/reports/status.
-This module allows you to expose, as JSON, whether everything is OK or not.
+Every Drupal site has a status report dashboard at /admin/reports/status. **Expose Status Report** allows you to expose, as JSON, whether everything is OK or not.

 The idea is that if you are managing several Drupal sites, you can set up a dashboard or some Jenkins jobs to keep track of the status of all sites in one place.